Late disbursements — where is my financial aid?

 There are times when federal financial aid is not disbursed until after the payment period for which the funds were intended has ended.
 In these cases, federal financial aid earned prior to completing the payment period may be disbursed through a late disbursement.
 This article explains when you may be eligible to receive a late disbursement and the process for disbursing those funds.

-- The U.S. Department of Education processed your FAFSASM application with an official expected family contribution (EFC).
+- The U.S. Department of Education processed your FAFSASM form with an official expected family contribution (EFC).

 - A Direct Loan was originated for you.